cailindz/portfolio/final_part3.md

 Another design choice I made was how to represent my citations.
 I chose to use numeric formatting with hyperlinks to create the most clarity and usefulness to the reader, while adding the least amount of visual clutter.
 I tried one version using superscripts with hyperlinks, but the underline of the hyperlink looked strange, and the size of the superscript made it hard to click.
 I chose to use the number in brackets, because it was obvious enough for a reader, while also taking up only a small amount of space.
 As an example, [2] refers to the second item in the References section.
 I also hyperlinked each reference to its online source, to make it easy for the reader to find.

+I also added a number of images to help build out my design.
+I chose images that could help cue the reader to specific conexts.
+For example, I chose a simple photo of the Statue of Liberty when I shifted to talking about the United States.
+When I wanted to "zoom in" to a more local level, I used an image of a magnifying glass followed by a photo of Pittsburgh.
+I appreciate how the images can help carry the reader from place to place.